The most advanced treatments in cosmetic, restorative, and preventive dentistry.

 - Aging makes teeth less bright as the enamel gets thinner and the dentin becomes darker.

 It is also possible to have stains inside the tooth.
 These are called intrinsic stains.
 For example, intrinsic stains can be caused by exposure to too much fluoride as a child while teeth are developing.
-Other causes include tetracycline antibiotics.
+Other causes include certain antibiotics.
 They can stain a child’s teeth if taken by a mother during the second half of pregnancy or by a child who is 8 years old or younger.
 Teeth are still developing during these years.
 Trauma may also darken a tooth.

 Tooth whitening is most effective on surface (extrinsic) stains.